howardt12345/website-v3/public/content/projects/WebsiteV2.md

 showInProjects: true
 ---

-The second iteration of my personal website, designed in Figma, built with Gatsby and hosted on Netlify.
+The second iteration of <a href="https://howardt12345.com/" target="_blank">howardt12345.com</a> designed in Figma, built with Gatsby, and hosted on Netlify.
 This website was made as my first project working with web technologies.